gouherdanish/gouherdanish.github.io/_posts/2025-05-10-networking-concepts.md

 - Maps an IP address to a MAC address in a local network
 - necessary to deliver data on Ethernet or Wi-Fi, which uses MAC addresses
 - works at Layer 2
+- It is a broad-cast based protocol
+    - your device broadcasts an ARP request and the concerned device responds with its MAC
+- There is no server involved here, the data is cached in sender's ARP cache

 `Who has IP 192.168.1.1? → I do!
 My MAC is 00:1A:2B:3C:4D:5E`